rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 # Starbucks Promotional Offers Data Analysis
 ## Objectives
 Starbucks is a global coffee shop chain, founded in 1971 in the United States.
-The company released a total of 300K+ rows of anonymised data on its events, customers members, and promotional offers across a 30 day period.
+The company released a total of 300K+ rows of anonymised data on its events, customers, and promotional offers across a 30 day period.
 This project investigates this data in order to uncover critical insights that will improve Starbucks' marketing success.
 Specifically, insights and recommendations are provided in the following areas:

 - The performance of offers throughout the 30 day time period.
 - The effectiveness of different distribution channels in exposing members to offers.